jharwell/sierra/docs/man/sierra.rst

 verify its internal state and the state of a given experiment at a given step of execution before proceeding to the next step.
-SIERRA should rarely crash with a cryptic interpreter error message/exception, but if it does, please report it so I can create a better error message.
+SIERRA should rarely crash with a cryptic interpreter error message/exception, but if it does, please report it so I can fix it and/or create a better error message.